Symptoms of Gum Disease

 Lasting Effects of Gum Disease

-Recent studies show that the bacteria in gum disease can travel through the veins in your gums to your heart, causing cardiovascular disease.
+Recent studies show that the bacteria can travel through the veins in your gums to your heart, causing cardiovascular disease.
 Due to gum disease, you could be at a higher risk for heart attack, stroke, diabetes, or high blood pressure.
 In addition to heart disease, there is a connection between gum disease and pancreatic cancer, osteoporosis, and low birth weight in babies.

 Periodontics in Wilmington, Delaware